EyalYeh/EyalYeh/README.md

 # Hi there 👋, I'm Eyal Yehuda

 I'm a computer science student at Freie Universität Berlin 🎓
-Passionate about web development, databases, and 💻🔐
+Passionate about web development, databases, and blockchain development 💻🔐

 ## 🛠️ Languages and Tools